yang3kc/llm_for_css/basics/README.md

 # Introduction

 Let's start with a simple example to query the OpenAI API.
+All the other more complex examples will be based on this one.

+# Example on sentiment analysis

 Considering the following sentiment analysis tasks.
 We have some text messages and we want to know if it is positive or negative.